 What Did We Miss?

 These four methods are, to me, the best ways to get Windows running on your Mac.
 Which to use probably depends on your situation, but they should cover most common usage scenarios.
+There is also a step-by-step guide on how to install Windows 10 on your Mac that you can follow.

 Of course, I could be wrong – which is why I love our readers.
 They point out things I miss.
 If you can think of something, let me know in the comments below.
 Looking forward to it!